vemonet/stardog-demo/README.md

   SELECT *, (CASE "gender"
     WHEN 'M' THEN '0'
     WHEN 'F' THEN '1'
-  END) AS gender_id FROM "patients_dataset_cohort1"."public"."patients"
+  END) AS gender_id FROM "mimic_iv"."public"."patients"
 }
 TO {
   ?Death_iri a <tag:stardog:designer:omop-cdm:model:Death> ;